 The ride to the lake, Coconut Lagoon, is about 25 minutes.
 Our drivers escort you in Suburbans, and there’s a cargo case on top of each vehicle for all your ski equipment.
 At the lake, there’s a large palapa outfitted with mosquito screens and deep sofa seating.
 We keep extra equipment in the palapa in case you want to try a different ski or adjust your fin.
 If you don’t have expertise in fin adjustments, our coaches are happy to help make sure your ski is set up optimally for your best performance.

 Our coaches are friendly, knowledgeable and hands-on.
 The brackish lake is surrounded by trees to diffuse the ocean breezes, ensuring glassy water every morning.
 Many of our guests count their sets on Coconut Lagoon among the best of their life.

 Lunch is served under the palapa, and guests continue to ski until about 2 p.m.
 The Suburbans bring guests back to Villa Aquina for an afternoon of swimming, relaxing or napping.
 There is plenty of seating around the pool, a game room with a pool table and foosball, and a shaded outdoor fitness area.

 An extraordinary dinner is served around 7 p.m.
 Our kitchen staff prepares all meals with fresh, healthy ingredients, and mealtime always exceeds expectations!
 The intimate gathering of guests around the dinner table fosters great conversations and new friendships.

 We follow a similar schedule from Sunday through Friday.

-Want more details about your days in Paradise?
-Visit Our Blog that covers more particulars and explores options for our guests who don’t ski.
+Want more details about your Water ski Vacation in Paradise?
+Visit the Water Ski Vacation Blog which covers more particulars and explores options for our guests who don’t ski.